Ann Arbor station: History

-The station replaced the 1877 Michigan Central Railroad-built depot.
-The present-day station neighbors the Michigan Central depot, which was renovated as the "Gandy Dancer" restaurant, which opened in 1970.
-The previous station had been sold to the C.A.
-Muer Corporation (who turned it into the restaurant) in 1969 by the Penn Central Transportation Company, who had owned the station.
-The railroad believed that it would likely be to soon be ceasing passenger operations outside of the Northeast Corridor, which would have rendered their ownership of the station unnecessary, so, when approached with an offer by the C.A.
+The present-day station was built in 1983, as a replacement for the original 1877 Michigan Central Railroad-built depot, which the new station directly neighbors.
+The old depot was sold in 1969 to the C.A.
+Muer Corporation, by its original owner the Penn Central Transportation Company.
+It has since been renovated into the "Gandy Dancer" seafood restaurant, which opened in 1970.
+At the time of the sale the railroad believed it was likely they would soon be ceasing passenger operations outside of the Northeast Corridor, which would have rendered their ownership of the station unnecessary, so, when approached with an offer by the C.A.
 Muer Corporation to buy it, they accepted.
-However, two years later, Amtrak was launched, keeping passenger service in Ann Arbor alive.
+Two years later, however, Amtrak was launched, keeping passenger service in Ann Arbor alive.

-For more than a decade after the station former station was sold, passengers in Ann Arbor used the railroad's former express office (located just east of the Broadway Bridge) as a station building.
+For more than a decade after the former station was sold, passengers in Ann Arbor used the railroad's former express office (located just east of the Broadway Bridge) as a station building.
 However, this proved to be inadequate in size, especially after daily passenger numbers rose from 15 in 1969 to 250 in 1975.
 By the mid-1970s, talk arose about constructing a new station to accommodate Ann Arbor's passengers.
 To expand the small waiting room space of the former express office as a station building, Amtrak began work on enclosing space under the canopy between the express office and the original Michigan Central Railroad station, but stopped after Ann Arbor issued a stop-work order due to Chuck Muer (C.A.
-Muer Corporation head) objected, arguing there was insufficient parking at the site.
+Muer Corporation head) objecting, arguing there was insufficient parking at the site.
 As a makeshift measure, a surplus portable classroom building was purchased from the Ann Arbor Public Schools, and placed under the Broadway Bridge for use as an overflow waiting room.

 On April 17, 1979, the Michigan Department of Transportation (MDOT) sent a letter to Ann Arbor Mayor Louis Belcher about the need for a new station building, writing, "Ann Arbor is the second heaviest Amtrak station (in passenger numbers) in Michigan and deserves adequate station and parking facilities."
 In mid-1979, interested parties, including MDOT, Ann Arbor's city government, the University of Michigan, Greyhound Lines, and the Michigan Association of Railroad Passengers, formed a committee to study the construction of a new station building, and where to locate it.
 Pollack Design Associates, an Ann Arbor-based firm, was contracted to conduct a study, including exploring alternative sites at which a new station building might be located.
 It released its 98-page report on November 15, 1979.
 Of the numerous sites looked at, 325 Depot Street came out as the preferred site.

 Congressman Carl Pursell secured a federal earmark to fund the construction of a new station building.

 The current station building was constructed in 1983.
 Additionally, a 100-space parking lot was constructed on the opposite side of the railroad tracks (with a stairway being installed to allow people to travel over the tracks).
 The station building was built in a standard design.